ubeaut/openhab3-BOM-program/README.md

 It will just display the forecast for the next 7 days.
 Nothing flash....if you want all the other bells and whistles then go and grab the other BOM add-on.

+Basically this is what needs to be done.

+Create a string item call it BOMdata that way you can use the examples I will put up here.

+Create a rule to go to the BOM website and get the json forecast data for your location.

+Create pages or whatever you like and display the data.